-There are six IRBs in the Columbia HRPP.
-Five IRBs (four full-board, one expedited review) are responsible for review of human subjects research conducted by faculty, employees, staff, and students at CUMC and NYP and one IRB is responsible for human research conducted by faculty, employees, staff, and students at CU-MS. Additional IRBs may be added as necessary to ensure adequate and timely review of research proposals submitted for consideration.
+There are seven IRBs in the Columbia HRPP.
+Six IRBs (five full-board, one expedited review) are responsible for review of human subjects research conducted by faculty, employees, staff, and students at CUMC and NYP and one IRB is responsible for human research conducted by faculty, employees, staff, and students at CU-MS. Additional IRBs may be added as necessary to ensure adequate and timely review of research proposals submitted for consideration.

 - 2018 IRB Meeting Schedule